Monday, March 29, 2010

 Were it that simple...

-rs of all shapes sizes and ages, we got love letters from customers, from women's groups, from nutritionists, from our friends.
+When we showed "real" riders of all shapes sizes and ages, we got love letters from customers, from women's groups, from nutritionists, from our friends.

 I wanted to applaud Terry Bicycles for using “real” models in your catalog.
 It seems to be a growing trend, but one fashioned, from what I can tell, by Terry.
 It truly allows the consumer to relate to the product on so many levels.
-Many catalogs introduce their line using models who are so unrealistic in eve
+Many catalogs introduce their line using models who are so unrealistic in every sense that it is nearly impossible to get the consumer to bridge the distance.

-When we used models and elevated cycling wear to fashion, our sales increased by double digits but the letters definitely took
+When we used models and elevated cycling wear to fashion, our sales increased by double digits but the letters definitely took a turn for the worse:

 I would like to share with you just how disgusted I am with your mail-order catalog.
 It’s full of stick-thin (and very un-athletic-looking) super-model types with seductive porn eyes that really belong in Victoria’s Secret or some X-rated girly magazine.
 They look like they couldn’t walk very far, much less ride a bicycle.
 Maybe this is what you need to stoop to in order to maintain sales, but you can count me out of your market.
 I used to like doing business with you when you actually featured real women who were committed to bicycling in their real lives, heaven forbid women that were over the age of 22.
 Imagine!
 We actually exist out there and enjoy an athletic lifestyle that we value far more highly than (gasp!) the possibility of looking like porn queens in flashy bike-wear.
 You and our culture, which obviously rewards you for this, are an insult to us.